-Here we study consumer preferences for climate (mean annual temperatures, mean January and July temperatures, summer heatwaves, coldest winter days, annual and monthly rainfall) in France.
-We use the hedonic price method (Rosen 1974) to determine the price of climatic attributes, which are capitalized in wages and/or land rents.
-This enables us to assess the increase in welfare brought about by a rise in temperatures.
-We use individual data from housing surveys by the French National Institute for Statistics and Economic Studies (INSEE).
-Econometric estimates are made on real-estate values (owner-occupiers and tenants) and on wage-earners.
+Here we study consumer preferences for climate (mean annual temperatures, mean January and July temperatures, summer heatwaves, coldest winter days, annual and monthly rainfall) in France, a temperate country with varied climates.
+We use the hedonic price method (Rosen, 1974) to determine the marginal price of climatic attributes.
+These are capitalized in wages and/or land rents.
+This enables us to assess the rise in welfare brought about by an increase in temperatures, with no need to estimate a demand function for temperature (Freeman, 1979).
+Our contribution to the debate on global warming, although limited to just one country, shows that omitting the direct effect of warming on consumer utility leads to errors in calculating welfare.

+We use individual data from housing surveys by French National Institute for Statistics and Economic Studies (Institut national de la statistique et des études économiques, INSEE).
+Econometric estimates are made on real-estate values (12,298 owner-occupiers and 12,062 tenants) and on 19 063 wage-earners.
 Climatic variables are required for the entire country to be matched with these data.
 They are obtained by interpolation by local regression and kriging of readings from weather stations.

-Section 2 summarizes the economic literature on climate and presents the micro-economic analysis.
-The econometric models, economic and climatic data are covered in Section 3.
-The results are presented and discussed in Section 4.
-Section 5 concludes.
+Section 1 summarizes the economic literature on climate and presents the micro-economic analysis.
+The econometric models, economic and climatic data are covered in Section 2.
+The results are presented and discussed in Section 3.
+Section 4 concludes.